pyparsing/pyparsing/docs/HowToUsePyparsing.rst

 - ``show_groups`` - bool flag whether groups should be highlighted with an unlabeled surrounding box

+- ``show_hidden`` - bool flag whether internal pyparsing elements that are normally omitted in diagrams should be shown (default=False)

 - ``embed`` - bool flag whether generated HTML should omit <HEAD>, <BODY>, and <DOCTYPE> tags to embed the resulting HTML in an enclosing HTML source (such as PyScript HTML)